salleq/glados-docker/README.md

 I DON'T KNOW WHAT I'M DOING
 THIS IS MY FIRST TIME TRYING TO CREATE A DOCKER IMAGE

-At the moment audio works inside the container but not in the python scripts.
-I don't know why.
-Send help.

 *** END OF DISCLAIMER ***

 This Dockerfile should build a Ubuntu 20.04 based image with all the needed prerequirements for getting